animate1978/MB-Lab/docs/creation_tools.rst

 When the measures editor is enabled, the "body parameters" panel contains two main sections: the column of anatomical parameters and the column of measures.
 The first column is dedicated to anatomical details: see this page for more information.
 The second column contains the main anthropometric measures used in design, anthropology and tailoring.

 .. image:: images/bodymeasures_03.png

+There is an option to use "Inches" rather than "Centimeters" as well, converting from one measurement system to another.
+This updates in realtime.

 There are three methods to set the measures of body: direct, indirect and loading a measure file.